 We offer PrayerNow, an e-mail driven team of committed prayer warriors who provide consistent prayer cover for those who are hurting.
 If you need prayer for any situation, the team will pray for your needs and send you an e-mail response.
 All prayer requests are held in strict confidence.
 To request prayer or to join the team, e-mail us anytime 24/7 at email@example.com.

-Inspired by a story of the early church in Acts 6, Stephen Ministers are trained, compassionate listeners who walk alongside others.
-They provide skilled and distinctly Christian care in times of need.
+Members of our Crisis Care Team are trained by the nationally known Stephen Ministry program and are compassionate listeners who walk alongside others to provide skilled and distinctly Christian care in times of need.
 They can't promise to have all the answers, but they can promise their focused support.
-To receive care from a Stephen Minister, call us at 248.786.0600 and ask for a Campus Care Provider - they can get the process started.
+To receive care from one of our Crisis Care Team members, call us at 248.786.0600 and ask for a Campus Care Provider - they can get the process started.

 No matter what issue that you or someone in your life is dealing with, our confidential, biblically-based program offers support and hope for the hurts, habits, and hang-ups of life.
 No fee, no registration, no pressure.
 Join us any Monday at 7pm at the Troy Campus or Tuesday at 7pm at the Orion Campus.
 Low cost child care is available.
 Questions?
 Click here for more information or contact email@example.com.